partus/blogTemlates/README.md

 if some of the templates are not specified the default templates are used

-If the default templates aren't doing it for you, you can override the default templates with your own by setting configuration variables:

 In your templates, you can use these Handlebars helpers provided by the package to display blog posts with some basic, semantic markup: